-ABLIC’s counter IC can read the counter data via the I2C-bus interface.
+ABLIC’s counter IC can transmit the counted data to the MCU via the I2C-bus.

 This capability supports the development of a variety of measuring instruments, infrastructure meters, amusement devices, life counters, etc.

-- The counter data can be read via the I2C-bus interface
+- Access the counter data via the I2C-bus interface

 - Countable from 0 to 16,777,215 (24 bits)